 Figure 3, which plots migration flows from 1980 to 1990, indicates much greater diversification in women's migration flows.
-While there are still large flows within particular sub-regions, (i.e. across Bangladesh, India, and Pakistan), women's flows across sub-regions increase significantly.
+While there are still large flows within particular subregions, (i.e., across Bangladesh, India, and Pakistan), women's flows across subregions increase significantly.
 For example, we see notable flows from India, Indonesia, the Philippines, and Sri Lanka to Saudi Arabia.
 There are also growing migrant flows within Southeast Asia, as from Indonesia to Malaysia, and Malaysia to Singapore.
-Finally, Figure 4 plots migration flows from 1990 to 2000, which shows even more diverse patterns.
+Finally, Figure 4 plots migration flows from 1990 to 2000, showing even more diverse patterns.
 Here, the largest flows are from Indonesia to Malaysia, from Malaysia to Singapore, from Nepal to India, from the Philippines to Taiwan, Japan, and Saudi Arabia, and from China to Hong Kong and Japan.
-Over time, Figures 1-4 show that women's migration has changed, becoming increasingly diversified.
+Figures 1-4 show that over time women's migration has changed and increasingly diversified.